postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 ## Working with team workspaces

-A team workspace allows you to ... <!-- TODO: fill this in -->

-Postman creates a default Team Workspace.
-You cannot delete this workspace but you can rename it.
+Postman creates a default team workspace for every team.
+You can rename this workspace, but it cannot be deleted.

-You can invite team members to join a [new](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/ ) or existing workspace.
+You can invite team members to join a [new](/docs/collaborating-in-postman/using-workspaces/creating-workspaces/) or existing workspace.
 For more details about how to invite a team member to a workspace, see [Sharing workspaces](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#sharing-workspaces).

-You can create a new team workspace and invite members.

-## Team discovery
+## Enabling team discovery

 Enabling team discovery encourages collaboration and eases the onboarding process by allowing users accessing Postman with their company email address to request to join pre-existing teams within their organization.

-### Making your team discoverable

 You can enable team discovery in the dashboard by selecting **Team** > **Team Settings** > [**Team Discovery**](https://go.postman.co/settings/team/discovery).